jakubslambor/aoc-2024/README.md

 # aoc-2024
-Solutions for Advent of Code 2024
+Solutions for the Advent of Code 2024